KitwareMedical/HierarchicalGeodesicModeling/README.md

 6. Load existing model: the saved computation results can be reloaded to the module by selecting the exported ".json" file and clicking the `Load model` button.

+A simple example dataset is can be downloaded [here](https://raw.githubusercontent.com/KitwareMedical/HierarchicalGeodesicModeling/refs/heads/main/HGM_example.zip), which is a sphere being deformed into an ellipse with sampled shapes at three time points without covariate information.

 ### Additional notes
 - Shape modeling is performed in shape space (the pre-space of Kendall space).
 All input shapes' scale and rotation will be removed by partial procrustes alignment as part of preprocessing.
 And all the result shapes have size "1" (squared sum of point coordinates).